Kuna10000/IMDB-Data-Fun/README.md

 -Changing the code to retrieve the missing release years on TV-Movies and other missing values would be great for further analysis and accuracy.

 -Grabbing data from other data sources would also be great as the majority of the titles are USA based.
-The diffi